DNuvin/library-back-end/README.md

 ## Notes

+## Notes

 - Environment configurations are managed using **ConfigMaps** and **Secrets**, enabling environment-agnostic deployments.
 - Book availability is tracked: a book cannot be borrowed by multiple users at the same time.
+- **This setup is only for demonstration purposes**:
+    - Test coverage report exists but is **not fully covered**
+    - Only the `dev` environment is created under the `dev` namespace
+    - Only **one Jenkins pipeline** is configured to build and deploy the application